GizmekOrochi/NovaC/README.md

 ## Traits

-A capability and constraint system that can be used to express reusable behavior and generic requirements.
+Capability and constraint infrastructure for reusable behavior and generic requirements.

 ---

 ## Templates

-Infrastructure for generic programming and compile-time specialization.
+Infrastructure for generic programming and specialization.

 ---